top of page

 United Kingdom

-Beat music was characterized by a strong beat on the first part of each bar, catchy melodies, vocal harmonies and upbeat lyrics.
-Born in Liverpool, then became a global sociological phenomenon known as "Beatlemania" with The Beatles.
+Beat music was characterized by a strong first beat, catchy melodies, vocal harmonies and upbeat lyrics.
+It emerged in Liverpool and with The Beatles became a sociological phenomenon known as "Beatlemania".

 E.g. The Beatles, The Searchers

-British rhythm and blues was characterized by gritty voices, distorted guitars, an aggressive riff that structures the song, and a heavy soul rhythm.
-It featured a provocative attitude and critical lyrics.
-It represented a return to "pure" blues, marking the transition from "rock and roll" to the "rock era"
+British rhythm and blues was characterized by gritty voices, aggressive riffs and provocative attitude.
+It represented a return to pure blues, marking the transition from rock and roll to the "rock era".

 E.g. The Rolling Stones, The Animals.

-Mod was characterized by gritty voices, energetic rhythms and a highly amplified sound using feedback.
-It emerged from working-class youth, focused on socially critical lyrics, and culminated in the creation of the "rock opera" by The Who.
+Mod was characterized by gritty voices, a highly amplified sound (feedback) and social criticism.
+It emerged from working-class youth and culminated in the creation of the "rock opera" by The Who.

 E.g.